ally-Y06/cs-2450/assignments/journal.md

 //2450 Journal//

+//11-7-23//
+I learned how to put selenium tests into github actions with a yml file.
+Remember that if it's not working, print out messages so you can see if it's something silly blocking it from working like timeago not installing...

 //10-29-25//
 I learned about making images with coordinate planes in C++, and how it's different from rows and columns because of the way up/down works and there is negatives.